ozturkfemre/website/content/blogs/kmedoids.md

  [1] "medoids"    "id.med"     "clustering" "objective"  "isolation"  "clusinfo"   "silinfo"    "diss"       "call"       "data"
 ```

 If we examine the output obtained with the print function; at first we can access the medoid information of each cluster for both PC1 and PC2 dimensions.
 In addition, we can also see how many observations are in each cluster.
 As a result of this analysis, there are 499 observations in the first cluster and 269 elements in the second cluster.
 The medoid of the first cluster is (-2.357211, 0.30131315).
-The second cluster\'s medoid is (1.358672, 0.03762238).
+The second cluster's medoid is (1.358672, 0.03762238).
 Then we see the clustering vector, which contains the information to which cluster each observation is assigned.
 Finally, we see the objective function. build represents the first step that I explained in the step-by-step calculation section and swap represents the third step.

 Of course, it is quite possible to make a more detailed comment on this output.
 But this is not our only option.
 We can visualize the clustering result with the `fviz_cluster` function in the `factoextra` package.
 Since the factoextra package uses the `ggplot2` package for all visualizations, you can make the same changes to the ggplot2 plots that you can make to the graphs you plot with the fviz_cluster function.